Monday, April 15, 1912

 When the men in the boat began discussing the mater of going back to help, Duff-Gordon intervened saying that going back would be too dangerous and that the very idea was frightening his wife.
 While waiting to be rescued, Duff-Gordon promises a five pound check to each of the crew members in Lifeboat 1 to help compensate for their losses.
 His intentions may have been good, but he will spend the rest of his life denying that he bribed the men to not go back to help.

 Lifeboat 6 is well known for it's notable passengers.
-Among them were: Denver millionairess Margaret Brown (known later as the "Unsinkable Molly Brown"), writer and feminist Helen Churchill Candee, Quartermaster Robert Hichens, and Lookout Fredrick Fleet.
+Among them were: Denver millionairess Margaret Brown, writer and feminist Helen Churchill Candee, Quartermaster Robert Hichens, and Lookout Fredrick Fleet.